 Housing markets are prone to bubbles.
 Due to high transaction costs and inelastic supply, housing prices (Glaeser, Gyourko, and Saiz 2008; Anundsen 2017) adjust slowly to changes in fundamentals, and are path-dependent and predictable (Case and Shiller 1989).
 Backward-looking price expectations result in buyers offering higher prices in markets where prices have increased after positive shocks.
-Optimistic buyers, subject to "bubble thinking," set real estate prices, even if prices exceed fundamental values.7 Unlike in other asset markets, short-sellers do not counter optimist buyers.
-Even if homeowners recognize a bubble forming, they cannot short sell their excessively high priced homes into the bubble and buy their specific home back at the bust, an exercise that works for commodity and financial asset markets to keep bubbles in check.
-In this way, real estate markets are "incomplete."8
+Optimistic buyers, subject to "bubble thinking," drive real estate prices up, even when prices exceed fundamental values.6 Unlike in other asset markets, short-sellers do not counter optimist buyers.
+Even if homeowners recognize a bubble forming, they cannot short sell homes into the bubble and buy their specific home back at the bust, the short-sell exercise that works for commodity and financial asset markets to help keep bubbles in check.
+In this way, real estate markets are "incomplete."7

-Optimist buyers affect market pricing when they have access to credit; without borrowed funding, buyers would soon be out of money.9 The availability of lending at rates that underprice credit risk enables bubbles to build, whether financed on bank portfolios or through securitization.
-Concurrent real estate bubbles in Europe were bank financed (Wachter 2015), but securitization markets provided funding in the US mortgage lending expansion.
-These markets themselves had been transformed.10 While the GSEs and Ginnie Mae had provided securitization of long-term mortgages since the S&L debacle of the 1980s, in the run-up to this crisis, the structure of housing finance markets and securitization had changed.
+Optimist buyers affect market pricing when they have access to credit; without borrowed funding, buyers would soon be out of money.8 The availability of lending at rates that underprice credit risk enables bubbles to build, whether financed on bank portfolios or through securitization.9 Securitization provided funding in this bubble.
+While the GSEs and Ginnie Mae had provided securitization of long-term mortgages since the S&L debacle of the 1980s, in the run-up to this crisis, the structure of securitization had changed.

 "Securitization was not new, but the explosion of private-label MBS was new and different than the traditional GSE-based securitization, especially when it came to the risks involved.
 As long as GSE securitization dominated the mortgage market, credit risk was kept in check through underwriting standards, and there was not much of a market for nonprime, nonconforming, conventional loans.
 Beginning in the 1990s, however, a new, un-regulated form of securitization began to displace the standardized GSE securitization.
 This private label securitization (PLS) was supported by a new class of specialized mortgage lenders and securitization sponsors ... [the] PLS created a market for nonprime, nonconforming conventional loans7" (Mian and Sufi (2015, p.
+97).10

-97).11 both to new (previously unqualified) borrowers and to existing borrowers who could now borrow more, both homeowners and house flippers (Lee, Mayer, and Tracy, 2012 and Albanesi, De Giorgi, and Nosal, 2017) and, as a result, housing demand and prices soared beyond levels justified by fundamentals.12
+Without enforced standards, "originate-to-distribute" lenders competed for fees by offering easier lending terms (Wachter 2013).
+With lowered lending constraints, borrowing expanded both to new (previously unqualified) borrowers and to existing borrowers who could now borrow more, both homeowners and house flippers (Lee, Mayer, and Tracy, 2012; Albanesi, De Giorgi, and Nosal, 2017) and, as a result, housing demand and prices in increased beyond levels justified by long-term fundamentals.11